robertvunabandi/shape-lewis/ReadMe.md

 There are two possible ways to have something that visualizes the shapes of molecules: having an algorithm that can get, with accuracy, the shape of any molecule, or having a database that stored multiple molecules and calls one of them when a users requests it.

-To create an algorithm that accounts for all the elements and shapes is a difficult tast.
+To create an algorithm that accounts for all the elements and shapes is a difficult task.
 Here is an example that does so:

 [pubchem.ncbi.nlm](https://pubchem.ncbi.nlm.nih.gov/pug_rest/PUG_REST_Tutorial.html#_Toc458584410)